 The example I chose: facilitating my online Writing for Resilience group,something I’ve been doing since 2017.
 Here are the Heart Magnet messages that I notice:

 - My body is in a state of alert, relaxed readiness.
-It’s kind of like the feeling of playing tennis, or even Ping-Pong.
-Your movements are fluid and your stance allows you to move as needed and to return what is served to you, without under- or over-responding.
+It’s kind of like the feeling of playing a good game of tennis, or even Ping-Pong.
+Your movements are fluid and your stance allows you to move as needed and to return whatever is served, without under- or over-responding.

 - Emotionally, I feel totally attuned, centered, present, curious, connected and grounded.

-- I am able to think clearly, make connections, create an environment that is supportive to the work, summarize and highlight important themes that arise, and bring in relevant information that goes beyond what’s in my notes.
+- I am able to think clearly, make connections, create a supportive environment, summarize and highlight important themes, and bring in relevant information.
 I am aware of and responsive to each individual and the group as whole.

 - Intuitively, I sense the adaptations I need to make in the moment, in order to be effective and responsive.